Tableau for Beginners: Data Visualisation Made Easy

 Dashboard

-I am sure by now you must have gotten a pretty good idea of what a Dashboard is, having seen it plenty of times all throughout this article.
+I am sure by now you must have gotten a pretty good idea of what a Dashboard is, having seen it plenty of times throughout this article.

 Consider the State Sales Distribution Map chart and Product Sub Categories.

 What if you wanted to know the various Sales margins of each Product within separate States?
-We had observed that Texas was one of the States with the lowest Profits.
-By looking at the following Dashboard, you will see that the reason is it’s not managing to generate Profits in the majority of the Products:
+We observed that Texas was one of the States with the lowest Profits.
+By looking at the following Dashboard, you will see that the reason is it’s not managing to generate Profits for the majority of the Products:

 Tableau for Beginners